MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-signature-template-queue.md

 ---
-title: Configure a default signature template for a queue | MicrosoftDocs
+title: Configure a default signature template for a queue
-description: "Learn how to set up email signature templates for queues." ms.date: 10/03/2022 ms.topic: article
+description: Learn how to set up email signature templates for queues. ms.date: 08/29/2024 ms.topic: how-to
 author: gandhamm
 ms.author: mgandham
-ms.custom:
+ms.custom: bap-template
-  - dyn365-customerservice
-search.audienceType:
-  - admin
-  - customizer
-  - enduser
-searchScope:
-  - D365-App-customerservicehub
-  - D365-Entity-queueitem
-  - D365-UI-*
-  - Customer Engagement
-  - Dynamics 365
-  - Customer Service

 ---

 # Add a default signature template to a queue